I say how to not yell at your kids to grab your attention because we all raise our voices at some time or another.

 6. Take a step or two back

-It’s easy to get caught up in the emotion and lose your perspective.
+When you yell, you’re not in control.
+It’s far too easy to get caught up in emotions and lose perspective.

-So instead, step back.
+So, instead, step back.

+Literally!
+Leave the room.
+Take a moment to yourself.
+If you need to scream into a pillow, do.
 Take some deep breaths and focus first and foremost on calming down.
 Take a walk outside if you need to.

 It’s much easier to respond calmly when you take a break and then return to revisit the situation with a strong head.